playingwithgithub24/HackBio-Single-Cell-RNA-Seq-Stage-2/README.md

 ### 📘 Single-Cell RNA-seq Analysis & Biological Interpretation

 A full Scanpy workflow for clustering, cell-type annotation, biological interpretation, and immunological reasoning.
+This repository contains a complete, reproducible single-cell RNA-seq (scRNA-seq) analysis pipeline implemented in **Scanpy**, structured for clarity, modularity, and HackBio evaluation.

 ## 🧬 1.
 Overview

 This project analyzes a single-cell RNA-seq dataset using the Scanpy ecosystem.
-We cluster cells, annotate immune lineages, interpret biological context, evaluate whether the tissue source resembles bone marrow, and assess whether immune proportions suggest health or infection.
+The analysis identifies immune cell populations, interprets their biological context, and statistically evaluates whether the sample resembles **bone marrow** and whether the individual appears **healthy vs. infected**, based on cell-type proportions.

 Outputs include: